 - Protect civil liberties, by not allowing the use of facial recognition cameras like that in London.

 - Lobby the government every day, from being elected until he leaves office, to abolish the role of elected Police Commissioner, saving at least £800,000 a year - money that could be spent on front line policing.

 - Keep the police accountable by returning to the Neighbourhood Police forum model so that local councillors and residents can feel connected to their local police teams.

-- Maintain, as part of our fight against Brexit, cross-border co-operation in combating serious organised crime, including international fraud and child sexual exploitation, by retaining the European Arrest Warrant, membership of Europol and access to EU information databases.
+- Despite Brexit, work to maintain cross-border co-operation in combating serious organised crime, including international fraud and child sexual exploitation, by retaining the European Arrest Warrant, membership of Europol and access to EU information databases.

 - Work with organisations such as the National Black Police Association to increase ethnic diversity and BAME participation in the police.

 - Provide more support for victims of rape and domestic abuse.